sandraemmy/fraud_detection/README.md

 ## ﻿Fraud Detection in Insurance Claims  ##
-# MEMBERS
+# Group Mambers
-- PRINCE BOATENG
+- Prince Boateng
-- SANDRA EMMANUELLE NGOING
+- Sandra Ngoing

 ## Project Overview ##
 The project focuses on fraud detection and risk assessment in insurance claims.
 The primary objectives are: